Beachmere - Sandstone Point

 The labour market in Beachmere - Sandstone Point demonstrates typical performance when compared to similar areas across Australia

-Construction stands out with employment levels at 1.7 times the regional average.
-However, professional & technical services are under-represented at 4.2%, compared to 8.9% in Greater Brisbane.
-Over a 12-month period ending June 2025, employment increased by 10.6% while labour force grew by 8.3%, leading to a 2.0 percentage point drop in unemployment rate.
-In contrast, Greater Brisbane saw employment growth of 4.4% and labour force growth of 4.0%, with a 0.4 percentage point drop in unemployment.
-As of Sep-25, Queensland's employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-Nationally, the unemployment rate was 4.5%, and employment grew by 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Beachmere-Sandstone Point's employment mix suggests local growth of approximately 6.4%% over five years and 13.3% over ten years.
+Professional & technical services were under-represented, with only 4.2% of the workforce compared to Greater Brisbane's 8.9%.
+Employment opportunities appeared limited locally, indicated by Census data comparing working population to resident population.
+Over a 12-month period, employment increased by 10.6%, labour force by 8.3%, reducing unemployment rate by 2.0 percentage points.
+In contrast, Greater Brisbane saw employment growth of 4.4% and labour force growth of 4.0%, with a drop of 0.4 percentage points in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May 2025 projected overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Beachmere-Sandstone Point's industry mix suggested local growth of approximately 6.4% over five years and 13.3% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment